 Side sleeping is the most popular sleeping position by far.
 Whether stretching out straight in the “log” form or curled up in a “fetal” position, folks who doze on their sides experience a plethora of positive health benefits.

 Benefits of sleeping on your side

 - Reduced pain at the neck and lower back

 - Decreased chance of snoring (thanks to the airways being more open on your side)

-- And a reduced chance of experiencing heartburn, especially if you sleep on your left side (which is generally considered to be best for gut health)
+- A reduced chance of experiencing heartburn, especially if you sleep on your left side (which is generally considered to be best for gut health)

 Speaking of mattresses, side sleepers will want to go with a soft structure that provides plenty of cushiony pressure relief to the shoulders and hips.
 When it comes to pillows, side sleepers want a high-lofted pillow that sets the neck in line with the hips and lower back.
 This will help position the spine in a neutral alignment, which is the key to all-around good support.